-Excessively uneven loading from side to side (greater than 550 lbs) can cause the vehicle to pull to one side during braking and/or produce a reduction in the rollover threshold of the vehicle.
+Excessively uneven loading from side to side can cause the vehicle to pull to one side during braking and/or produce a reduction in the rollover threshold of the vehicle.
 Operation of an improperly loaded vehicle could lead to loss of vehicle control causing property damage, serious personal injury, or death.